KimbaWLion/DiscordBaseballBot/README.md

 * ~~Add in shruggy emoji for runs scored but not an RBI for favorite team~~
   * 4-04-19 - Completed
 * Add in no-hitter/perfect game celebrations
-* Do not show the linescore or onBaseStatus when the bot lags behinds and is catching up (since they are 100% out of sync)
+* ~~Do not show the linescore or onBaseStatus when the bot lags behinds and is catching up (since they are 100% out of sync)~~
+  * 4-04-19 - Completed
 * Add emoji or bot comment for ejections
 * Add delayed start as a game status
-* When catching up from previous innings, do not show linescore/onBaseStatus
+* ~~When catching up from previous innings, do not show linescore/onBaseStatus~~
+  * 4-04-19 - Completed
 * Fix the debugger to be more descriptive
+* If mlb.com services are down, instead of crashing the bot, be able to handle "endpoint request timed out"